 For the named NIHR programmes in (2), summary meeting minutes are published after consideration of applications at committee meetings and communication of decisions to applicants.
 The summary minutes contain the following details relating to committee discussions: names of committee members with conflict of interest; outcome of committee discussion for each application (reject/support/conditional support).

 Confidentiality of written comments

 Written comments on applications may be submitted by committee members to contribute to committee discussion, either if they will be absent from the committee meeting, or if they play a particular role in the discussion (Lead Assessor, Designated committee Member, etc.).
-These records are used to aid the CCF Secretariat in writing up the meeting minutes and, in some instances, contract negotiation.
+These records are used to aid the NIHR Secretariat in writing up the meeting minutes and, in some instances, contract negotiation.
 They are not disclosed to applicants

 Confidentiality of committee member identity